justinsisley/Invisible-Framework/docs/tutorial/installation.md

 ### Environment Configuration

-A special environment configuration file named __.env__ is also created.
-This file is ignored by Git, and allows you to customize your development environment.
+A special environment configuration file named __config.js__ is also created.

-When created for the first time, __.env__ will contain default values for all of IFrame's configurable properties.
-Local modifications to this file will *NOT* be overwritten.
-IFrame is capable of adding more configurable properties as they become available, and will non-destructively patch the local __.env__ as needed.
+When created for the first time, __config.js__ will contain default values for all of IFrame's configurable properties.
+IFrame is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __config.js__ file as needed.

 Now that IFrame is configured, it's time to build your application.